softwaremill/bootzooka/README.md

 To run application, simply clone the source code, enter the directory and type _./run.sh_ or _run.bat_ depends on your OS, navigate your web browser to http://localhost:8080/ and start using the application.

+## How to execute tests

+Because some tests are using MongoDB you should have it installed on your machine.
+Additionally you should let SBT know where mMngoDB files are located.
+To do that please add one line to ~/.sbt/local.sbt:

+SettingKey[File]("mongo-directory") := file("/Users/your_user/apps/mongodb")

+with proper path to your MongoDB installation directory.

+After that SBT will start MongoDB instance before executing each test class that exetends SpeficationWithMongo trait.

 ## How to develop

 If you want to start develop new features, you must have sbt version 0.12.1 installed.
 Enter the same directory as above and type _sbt_ to start the sbt console.
-Few plugins are already integrated with the project:
+Few plugins are already integrated with t

 * IDE configuration: we are using the best IDE right now - IntelliJ IDEA - to be able open project with it you must generate project files, you can do that with: _gen-idea_
 * web server: right now Jetty is integrated with the project, you can start it from the sbt console with: _container:start_